csquare-d/k8s-training/Exercises/Attack Scenario.md

 ## Scenario Background

-You've gained initial access to a pod in a company's Kubernetes cluster (imagine this happened via an application vulnerability like RCE in a web app).
-Your goal is to escalate privileges and find sensitive data.
+You're a penetration tester who has discovered an internal web application belonging to ACME Corp.
+Your goal is to gain access, escalate privileges, and find sensitive data within their Kubernetes cluster.

 **Your objectives:**

+1. **Flag 0:** Gain initial access to the cluster
-1. **Flag 1:** Find the database password
+2. **Flag 1:** Find the database password
-2. **Flag 2:** Read a secret from another namespace
+3. **Flag 2:** Read a secret from another namespace
-3. **Flag 3:** Escape to the host node
+4. **Flag 3:** Escape to the host node
-4. **Flag 4:** Gain cluster-admin access
+5. **Flag 4:** Gain cluster-admin access

 **Rules:**
-- Start only from the initial "compromised" pod
+- Start from outside the cluster (you only know the web app URL)
-- Use only tools available in the cluster
+- Use only tools available to you and within the cluster
 - Document the misconfigurations you exploit

 ---